mneumann/rust-excercises/exercises/ex-001/README.md

 Open `src/sqrt4.rs`.
 Create a new type `NonNegativeFloat` and implement `sqrt` on this type.
 The purpose of this new type is to encapsulate a number that is known to be non-negative.

-You cannot construct a value of this type for a negative number.
-This means, that your `sqrt` implementation cannot fail.
+As we do not allow to create an instance of this type with a negative number (by using Rust's privacy features), holding an instance of that type equals a mathematical proof that the number is non-negative.
+As a result of this, your `sqrt` implementation is no longer _partially_ defined and as such cannot fail anymore.

 Uncomment and run the test suite `tests/test_sqrt4.rs` to ensure correct behaviour.

 ## Assignment 4c (advanced)

-Implement the `TryFrom` trait for `NonNegativeFloat`, and add one more test case to `tests/test_sqrt4.rs`.
+Implement the `TryFrom` trait for `NonNegativeFloat` and add one more test case to `tests/test_sqrt4.rs`.

 ## Assignment 5